 Introduction

 This paper aims to use five evidence-based research articles to create a synthesis that will support the evidence-based intervention in my research project.
-My DNP project has identified alcoholism or alcohol use disorder (AUD) as its project problem.
+My The DNP project has identified alcoholism or alcohol use disorder (AUD) as its project problem.
 Alcoholism, or AUD, is a widespread and costly behavioral condition.
 Alcohol use is a leading risk factor for diseases and injuries.
 AUD has a high prevalence and negative impact, with an estimated 10% treatment rate (Kools et al., 2022).
 Alcohol misuse is associated with approximately 140,000 deaths annually, accounting for about 89,697 deaths in adults aged 20 to 64 years and 4000 in under-21s in the United States (US) (SAMHSA, 2022).
 AUD also contributes to long-term physical harm, jeopardizes public safety, and affects productivity (SAMHSA, 2022).
 The recommended intervention to address the practice problem is cognitive-behavioral therapy (CBT) as opposed to current practice (medication treatment alone), which may decrease relapse rates for individuals with alcohol use disorder in an outpatient setting.
 Chen et al. (2019) state that the application of CBT psychotherapy may enhance the reported severity of alcohol dependence and avert relapse.
 The effective execution of a structured Cognitive Behavioral Therapy (CBT) program for outpatients with alcohol use disorder is an effective strategy for addressing the issue of alcohol use among the outpatients.

 Significance of the Practice Problem at the National Level